14 Reasons Why He's in Love With Other Women

 He also may have failed to understand that healthy, long-term relationships consist of limerence or infatuation being replaced over time with a less intense but ultimately more meaningful form of connection.

 9. Child abuse

 He may be reacting, reenacting, or responding to unresolved childhood traumas.
 These could be neglect, emotional abuse, physical abuse, or sexual abuse.

-In such cases, childhood trauma creates attachment or intimacy issues that makes him unable or unwilling to fully commit to one person.
+In such cases, childhood trauma creates attachment or intimacy issues that make him unable or unwilling to fully commit to one person.
 It’s also a way for him to relieve or soothe these old traumas.

 10. He’s selfish